 - You are in the middle of a pending child custody dispute with your child’s other parent

 If you have been arrested for parental kidnapping, it is a serious legal matter that requires the expertise of an attorney who is experienced in criminal defense cases in your area.
-Serving College Station, Bryan, and Brazos County, The Law Office of Shane Phelps, P.C. concentrates its practice on defending clients of misdemeanors and felonies.
+Serving College Station, Bryan, and Brazos County, Shane Phelps Law. concentrates its practice on defending clients of misdemeanors and felonies.
 Led by Attorney Shane Phelps, who is a Board Certified Criminal Law Specialist, our firm offers 24/7 legal help, free consultations, and 20 years of defense experience.

 What is the Texas Law Pertaining to Parental Kidnapping?